Lufthansa, IAG to enter exclusive bmi talks-sources

 Bmi controls 9 percent of the coveted take-off and landing slots at London Heathrow, Europe's busiest airport, which is now operating at full capacity after plans to build a third runway were scrapped.

-While Lufthansa is seeking to sell bmi as a whole, sources close to the deal told Reuters on Monday that the most likely outcome would see Lufthansa selling bmi's Heathrow slots to IAG for around 300 million pounds.
+While Lufthansa is seeking to sell bmi as a whole, sources close to the deal told Reuters on Monday that the most likely outcome would see Lufthansa selling bmi's Heathrow slots to IAG for around 300 million pounds ($479 million).

 IAG would then likely pass on some slots to Virgin to relieve competition concerns.